madhead341/LOSR-Logger-v2/README.md

 **NOTE:**
-- Officiallydiscontinued since i don't have the time to patch a major bug.
+# - Officially discontinued since i don't have the time to patch a major bug.
 I al working on LOSR-LOGGER V3, i'll keep you guys updated.
 - LO$R Logger v2 was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
 - You got an error? you've find a bug?
 Create an issue or contact me on discord!